Milkdown/website/docs/guide/styling.md

 }
 ```

-You can view the source code of [@milkdown/theme-nord](https://github.com/Milkdown/milkdown/tree/main/packages/theme-nord) to get some inspirations.
+You can view the source code of [@milkdown/theme-nord](https://github.com/Milkdown/milkdown/tree/main/packages/theme-nord) to get some inspiration.